-Warburton MTB Destination
+Warburton Mountain Bike Destination

-Get the latest project updates, join our mailing list
+Get the latest project updates – Join our mailing list.

 About the project

 We’re planning a world-class mountain biking destination in the heart of the Yarra Ranges.

 A network of trails nestled among the surrounding mountains will bring visitors from across the world to experience Warburton’s natural beauty and relaxing village atmosphere, creating more jobs and growing the local economy.

 The project is designed to appeal to riders of all skill levels from beginner to advanced, across a range of differing terrains, outlooks and environments.